 $5 million for other hazardous materials transported by for-hire or private carriers

 While a driver’s liability insurance is commonly used to cover personal and medical expenses, truckers might also carry other forms of insurance that are worth knowing.
-For a list of other possible insurance policies, visit this page, where you can find information on Uninsured/Underinsured Motorist Coverage, Umbrella Coverage, Bobtail Insurance, and many others.

 How Much Can Someone Sue for a Truck Accident in Illinois?